mlcommons/mlcube/docs/runners/ssh-runner.md

 !!! warning
     Work in progress.
 Some functionality described below may not be available.

-SSH runner uses other runners to run MLCube cubes on remote hosts.
+SSH runner uses other runners to run MLCube&reg; cubes on remote hosts.
 It uses `ssh` and `rsync` internally.
 It supports two mandatory commands - `configure` and `run` with standard arguments - `mlcube`, `platform` and `task`.
 Users can configure SSH runner in system setting file, and override parameters on a command line.